-Based on NDEP guidance and the results of the Soil Investigation Programs, Tronox will excavate contaminated soil to the excavation boundaries and depths shown on Figure 1 and presented in Table 1, with a several exceptions as discussed in this section.
+Based on NDEP guidance and the results of the Soil Investigation Programs, Tronox will excavate contaminated soil to the excavation boundaries and depths shown on Figure 1 and presented in Table 1, with several exceptions as discussed in this section.
 Table 1 also shows the chemical group(s) driving the target excavation depths for each excavation area.
+Table 2 is being presented to further detail the contaminated sampling locations, adjacent sampling locations, and exceptions used to define the excavation areas.
+Table 2 was originally prepared by NDEP and was modified slightly by Tronox to reflect minor changes in a few excavation depths based on the data.
+Tronox utilized the NDEP numbering of excavation areas for consistency.
+Justifications for changes to the table are provided in Table 2 for NDEP review.

 Excavated soil will be transported for permanent off-Site disposal at the Republic Landfill in Apex, Nevada or other approved landfills in accordance with sampling results and landfill acceptance criteria.